cncf/toc/process/sandbox.md

 1. That a project has a legally neutral home that is stable and known

-2. And that a project *may *attain Incubation-level success faster:
+2. And that a project may attain Incubation-level success faster:

     1. Due to public visibility and association with the CNCF mission
     2. Through alignment with other CNCF projects (if and only if desired)
     3. Via CNCF Service Desk etc.

 3. The CNCF will help projects adopt good principles of governance

 ### Neutral Home

 A neutral home for your project increases the willingness of developers from other companies and independent developers to collaborate, contribute, and become committers.
 Neutrality requires that projects contribute their trademark to CNCF so that:

-* no company is favored over any other
+* No company is favored over any other
 * CNCF ensures project governance is transparent and fair for everyone.

 ### Clarifying Marketing Expectations

+All open source projects in some sense enjoy a level of promotion from community, user enthusiasm, sponsoring organisations and so on.
+Please note that in this section we discuss marketing as a measurable financial investment into CNCF projects from the CNCF marketing budget and staff.

 To date the CNCF has invested in marketing to educate users and grow awareness of cloud native purpose and benefits, to foster community, and to accelerate production use of projects.

-Investments fall into at least three types:
+These investments fall into at least three types:

 * Developer community support: hangouts, meetups, events and (some) conferences
 * Digital marketing: help with online content, interactive tutorials, webinars, and social
-* Product marketing: conference promotion, certification, case studies, AR/PR
+* Product marketing: conference promotion, landscape, certification, case studies, AR/PR

 Since the Sandbox is for early stage, sandbox projects will receive minimal marketing support from the foundation.
 The Sandbox group as a whole may be promoted from time to time.

 The CNCF will lean towards developer community support and the CNCF service desk, to help discovery and initial steps towards CNCF Incubation.
-There will only be limited CNCF investment in Digital and Product marketing for individual Sandbox projects, and these should be factual and informative.
+There will only be limited CNCF investment in Digital and Product marketing for individual Sandbox projects, and CNCF-funded content should be factual and informative.

 Some key points: